openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       locations defined by :term:`PREMIRRORS`, the
       upstream source, and then locations specified by :term:`MIRRORS` in that order.

-   :term:`BB_MULTI_PROVIDER_ALLOWED`
-      Allows you to suppress BitBake warnings caused when building two separate recipes that provide the same output.

-      BitBake normally issues a warning when building two different recipes where each provides the same output.
-This scenario is usually something the user does not want.
-However, cases do exist where it makes sense, particularly in the ``virtual/*`` namespace.
-You can use this variable to suppress BitBake's warnings.

-      To use the variable, list provider names (e.g. recipe names, ``virtual/kernel``, and so forth).

    :term:`OVERRIDES`
       BitBake uses :term:`OVERRIDES` to control what variables are overridden